Update Date: September 3, 2024

 Overall, the significance of wine in Hafez’s poetry lies in its ability to convey the complexities of human experience through a rich and multifaceted symbol that represents both the divine and the mundane, the spiritual and the physical, the sacred and the profane.

-2. Secondly, Hafez often portrays wine in poetry as a symbol of the divine presence in the world.
+Wine in Hafez ‘s poetry is a symbol of the divine presence in the world.
 For example, in one of his poems, he writes, “The wine that I drink is the blood of the vineyard, / And the cup in my hand is the holy grail.”
 Here, Hafez equates wine with a sacred object, suggesting that it is a means through which the divine can be experienced in the physical world;

 Overall, Hafez’s Persian wine lyrics employ this famous metaphor for spiritual intoxication and divine love, reflecting his belief in the transformative power of divine love and the human capacity to transcend the physical world’s limitations to connect with the divine.